-Kroger to phase out plastic bags at all stores, starting with QFC in Seattle
+Kroger to phase out plastic bags at all stores

-CINCINNATI — The nation’s largest grocery chain will be plastic-bag free at all of its nearly 2,800 stores by 2025.
+CINCINNATI (AP) — The nation’s largest grocery chain has begun to phase out the use of plastic bags as more Americans grow uncomfortable with their environmental impact.

-Kroger Co., which orders about 6 billion bags each year, will begin phasing out their use immediately at one of its chains based in Seattle, a city that has been proactive on reducing plastic use.
+Kroger Co. will start Thursday at a chain its QFC stores in and around Seattle, with the goal of using no plastic bags at those stores next year.
+The company said it will be plastic-bag free at all of its nearly 2,800 stores by 2025.

-The company, based in Cincinnati, operates 2,779 stores in 35 states and the District of Columbia, serving almost 9 million people daily through two dozen different grocery chains.
+Kroger Co. orders about 6 billion bags each year for its stores in 35 states and the District of Columbia, which cater to almost 9 million people daily through two dozen different grocery chains.

-Kroger is seeking customer feedback and will be working with outside groups throughout the transition.
+The grocer, based in Cincinnati, is seeking customer feedback and will be working with outside groups throughout the transition to reusable bags.
+Customers will be able to buy reusable bags at its stores for $1 to $2 a piece.
+While brown paper bags will also be available for free, Kroger says that its goal is to fully transition to reusable bags.

 Most Read Business Stories